mongodb/specifications/source/client-side-encryption/tests/README.rst

 #.
 Drop the test collection, using writeConcern "majority".
 #.
 If the YAML file contains a ``data`` array, insert the documents in ``data``
    into the test collection, using writeConcern "majority".

 #.
-If ``failPoint`` is specified, its value is a configureFailPoint command.
-   Run the command on the admin database to enable the fail point.

-   - When testing against a sharded cluster run this command on ALL mongoses.

-#.
 Set Command Monitoring listeners on the MongoClient.
 #.
 For each element in ``operations``: